Minyyyy/EPA_Group7_MBDM/README.md

 Project is done in light of TU Delft, EPA course "Model-based Decision Making".

 ### Folder structure
-- code
-  * Open exploration
-  * Scenario Discovery
-  * Sensitivity Analysis
-  * Optimization
-  * Robustness

 - data (contains data files as initially provided by course)
-- documentation (contains information and inspiration files as initially provided by course)
+- documentation (contains 1). information and inspiration files as initially provided by course, and 2). documentation of old files)
 - final reports (contains final analysis and political reflection)
 - results (contains analysis results saved as gz and csv files)